devoldemar/WavesPhpAPI/README.md

 ```
 $account->getSeed();
-// or as a propery
+// or as a property
 $account->seed
 ```

-Get base58-encoded public key (from zero nonce)
+Get base58-encoded public key (nonce = 0)

 ```
 $account->getPublicKey();
-// or as a propery
+// or as a property
 $account->publicKey
 ```

-Get base58-encoded private key (from zero nonce)
+Get base58-encoded private key (nonce = 0)

 ```
 $account->getPrivateKey();
-// or as a propery
+// or as a property
 $account->privateKey
 ```

-Get address
+Get base58-encoded address

 ```
 $account->getAddress();
-// or as a propery
+// or as a property
 $account->address
 ```